Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 * George M. Parsons is listed on this page, and here's Thomas Berrigan (the Commonwealth War Graves Comm. website).
+The former is commemorated at Tower Hill, the latter at Halifax Memorial.
 I can't find William Hood.

 Related external links: